 In April 2020, Pulmonx International Sàrl, our wholly-owned subsidiary, entered into a COVID-19 Credit Agreement with UBS Switzerland AG to receive up to 0.5 million Swiss Francs (\$0.5 million U.S. dollar equivalent) under Swiss Federal Government program to mitigate the economic impact of the spread of the coronavirus.
 In May 2020, Pulmonx International Sàrl received 0.5 million Swiss Francs (\$0.5 million U.S. dollar equivalent) under the COVID-19 Credit Agreement.
-The COVID-19 Credit Agreement will bear no interest and is payable within 60 months after receipt of funds.
-As of June 30, 2021, Pulmonx International Sàrl did not make any repayment of credit agreement.
+The COVID-19 Credit Agreement bears no interest and will be repaid within 60 months after receipt of funds in twelve equal installments, paid semi-annually, beginning in March of 2022.
+As of March 31, 2022, Pulmonx International Sàrl paid less than \$0.1 million to the lender.